Virginia Tech® home

 Census statistics, as of 2010, estimate that about one in five people in the U.S. has a disability and that this number will increase as the current population ages.
 For many people with a disability, using the internet and the World Wide Web (web) depends on an accessible web presence and/or support for a wide range of technologies.
 In addition to desktop or portable computers, technologies may include a touch screen, digitizing tablet, iPod, smartphone, smartwatch, or interactive whiteboard.
 These technologies may also include adaptive or assistive technologies for people with disabilities.

 Virginia Tech standards and guidelines established by university policies reflect the best practices within higher education for achieving access to information technology and the Web by persons with disabilities.
-In addition, the aim of university policy is to provide this opportunity in a setting that fosters independence and meets the guidelines of the Americans with Disability Act (ADA) and the Rehabilitation Act of 1973.
+In addition, university policy aims to provide this opportunity in a setting that fosters independence and meets the guidelines of the Americans with Disability Act (ADA) and the Rehabilitation Act of 1973 as amended.

 Benefits of an accessible website

-- Providing students, employees, and the general public with equal access to programs and services of the university helps protect the rights of all individuals, as well as the disabled.
+• Providing students, employees, and the general public with equal access to the programs and services of the university helps protect the rights of all individuals, including people with disabilities.
 Accessible websites and information technology are strategic in the university's campaign to advance teaching and learning, expand research and outreach, and improve administrative systems at Virginia Tech.

 To summarize, the positive impact of accessible websites will advance the university's goals for learning, teaching, research, and outreach, as well as enhance Virginia Tech's standing as a world-class university.